Bloc/bloc-frontend-project-starter/README.md

 ...
 ```

-Optionally, delete the `templates` directory and all references to it in `Gruntfile.js` to remove unnecessary files.
+Optionally, delete the `templates` directory and all references to it in `Gruntfile.js` to remove unnecessary files (templates are only useful for SPAs).
 However, keeping them in the repository won't affect your application.

 ## Grunt plugins